 My parent's 40th anniversary is in June and I need some suggestions for the celebration that aren't "the same old thing" such as punch, cake, and streamers.
 We will be holding it at their church and I live 100 miles away so take that into consideration with your suggestions.
-Any help will be appreciated.
+Any help with anniversary party ideas will be appreciated.

 One idea is to get a cake that is a replica of the original wedding cake.
 Of course, you would need a good picture of the cake.
 Most bakeries could recreate this.